 - Filed public comments on EPA’s proposed Per- and Polyfluoroalkyl Substances (PFAS) reporting rule to explain how Section 8 of TSCA allows EPA the legal authority to establish exemptions from reporting.

 - Representing lithium ion battery manufacturers in the n-Methylpyrolidone (NMP) risk evaluation.

 - Litigate on behalf of a coalition of trade associations to challenge EPA’s regulation under TSCA that sought to prohibit Phenol, Isopropylated Phosphate (3:1) (PIP 3:1) within 60 days.

 - Prepared amicus brief in support of EPA’s TSCA Dust-Lead Hazard Standard to defend the interests of the construction, paint and coatings, and U.S. recycling industries.
 These standards apply to most pre-1978 housing and child-occupied facilities.

 - Represent companies who manufacture and process nanomaterials on TSCA premanufacture notices.

 - Represent major bioplastics and other biotechnology companies to prepare Microbial Commercial Activity Notifications (MCANs) for genetically modified production organisms.

 - Member of the U.S. Chamber of Commerce PFAS Working Group and representing PFAS interests before EPA’s TSCA program.

-We keep clients apprised of new TSCA developments through timely Client Alerts accessible through social media, RSS feeds, or email.
+We keep clients apprised of new TSCA developments through timely Client Alerts accessible through social media and email.
 To subscribe to our complimentary Alerts, please click here.